hermit-ink/goldmark-template/README.md

 This extension **does not validate** Go template syntax.
 Invalid templates pass through unchanged.

-### Template Processing is Separate

-This extension only preserves template syntax in HTML output.
-You still need to run the output through Go's `text/template` or `html/template`:

 ```go
 // 1.
 Process Markdown with goldmark-template